semaphoreci/semaphore/docs/docs/reference/agent-yaml.md

 This property defines how long the agent name is to be reserved before being released.
 The value is expressed in seconds.

-If the value is 0 the name is reusable immediately after agent disconnects.
+If the value is 0 the name is reusable immediately after the agent disconnects.

 Non-zero values must be greater than 60.